Odense Boldklub

-Odense Boldklub ([ˈoˀðn̩sə ˈpʌlˀtkʰlup]; also known as Odense BK or the more commonly used OB) is a Danish professional football club based in the city Odense.
+Odense Boldklub ([ˈoˀðn̩sə ˈpʌlˀtkʰlup]; also known as Odense BK or the more commonly used OB) is a Danish professional football club based in the city of Odense, in southern Denmark.
 The club has won three Danish championships and five Danish Cup trophies.
 OB play in the Danish Superliga and their home field is Nature Energy Park.
 OB's clubhouse is located in Ådalen near Odense River.

 History

 Early history

 OB were founded on 12 July 1887 as Odense Cricketklub, with cricket the only sport.
 In 1889, football and tennis departments were included in the club, and it changed name to the present Odense Boldklub.
 The club were then located in Munke Mose (The Monks bog) in Odense.
 OB moved to Ådalen in 1968, where the club still trains today.

 In 1916, OB won the province championship for the first time and qualified to the semi-final of the Danish championship.
 They lost this match 3–9 to later champions B.93 from Copenhagen.